 (b) the annual gross written premium of the branch exceeds 5 % of annual gross written premiums for the life activity, the non-life activity, or both where the host Member State is the Member State in which the risk is situated, measured with reference to the last available financial statements.

-Upon its own initiative or following a reasoned request from the supervisory authority responsible for the supervision of that branch, the group supervisor shall consider as a 'significant branch' any branch of an insurance or reinsurance undertaking which meets the conditions in points (a) and (b).
+Upon its own initiative or following a reasoned request from the supervisory authority responsible for the supervision of that branch, the group supervisor shall consider as a 'significant branch' any branch of an insurance or reinsurance undertaking which meets at least one of the conditions in points (a) or (b).

 2. Upon its own initiative or following a reasoned request from one of the supervisory authorities referred to in points (a) to (f), and where it considers appropriate to enhance the efficient exchange of information and to facilitate the exercise of group supervision, the group supervisor may, after consultation with the other supervisory authorities in the college of supervisors, invite the following authorities to participate in any relevant activity of the college of supervisors: